-Layering meaning is the process of separating the proceeds of criminal activity from their origin through the use of layers of complex financial transactions.
-Layering for money laundering is gradually adding legitimacy to the source of illicit money, making it as difficult to detect as possible.
-Layering is generally considered the most complex component of the money laundering process.
+What is layering?
+Layering's meaning is the process of separating the proceeds of criminal activity from their origin through the use of layers of complex financial transactions.
+Layering money laundering is gradually adding legitimacy to the source of illicit money, making it difficult to detect.
+It is generally considered the most complex component of the money laundering process, and companies experience struggles with this process during their AML compliance steps.
 It intentionally involves multiple financial intermediaries and transactions to confuse AML checks.
 Some of the pathways utilized during this step include:

 - Changing the money's currency.

 - Multiple structured deposits and withdrawals, aka "smurfing."

 - Purchasing high-value items such as diamonds, cars, or property.

 - Multiple wire transfers between different accounts in different countries.

 - Opening "shell" companies.

 - Investing in businesses with minimal paperwork, such as currency exchanges, art galleries, and car washes.

 It is essential to understand its place in the money laundering process to detect layering.
 First, the cash is moved to different accounts through a series of financial transactions designed to hide the money's origin in the layering stage.
 This layering phase can involve legitimate transactions like buying real estate and lawful businesses, placing money in investments such as stocks and bonds, or using a shell company to hide the real owners of the business.

 Integration money laundering is the process of using legitimate transactions to disguise illicit proceeds.
 In the integration stage, the funds are reintroduced into the economy to appear to belong to legitimate sources.
 This helps the criminal to launder money, clean the dirty money, invest it, and profit from it.
 As a result, the integration stage is exceedingly difficult to distinguish between legal and illegal.